Master of Architecture (5-year)

 Professional Options: The architecture profession has become an extremely diverse field.
 Seeking to provide our students the greatest opportunity within that diversity, the final year of the curriculum allows a student to explore a more-focused professional option of their choosing.
 This experience allows students to craft an area of specialization or a domain of architecture that may otherwise be addressed superficially within a professional curriculum.
 Currently, students are investigating design-build processes, researching sustainable design practices, participating in internship-based Co-Op programs, pursuing healthcare and urban design as areas of specialization, and engaging in service-learning opportunities around the globe.

 Within the 172 credits required to graduate, students will also have a study abroad experience and complete coursework in a variety of other academic disciplines.
-Students will be exposed to the social sciences, the physical sciences, the humanities and the arts.
-Study abroad options currently include spending a semester in Denmark, Germany, England, or Australia, traveling to Central America, Asia, or Europe during intersessions, or working in an international architecture office in Paris and Asia.
+Students will be exposed to the social sciences, the physical sciences, the humanities, and the arts.
+Study abroad options currently include spending a semester in Denmark, Germany, England, or Australia, traveling to Central America, Asia, or Europe during intersessions, or working in an international architecture office in Paris or Asia.

 Students in the Department of Architecture M.Arch Track I program will be awarded a Bachelor of Arts in Architectural Studies when they complete a minimum of 136 credits of courses as outlined in the degree plan and fulfill all KU Core course requirements after the first 4 years of undergraduate studies.